What is Wellbeing in the Workplace?

 Wellbeing During Coronavirus

 When the world got flipped on its head in 2020 many fragments of everyday life changed dramatically.
-Working environments have gone from being busy hubs of activity to reliant on video conferencing software and a stable internet connection.
+Working environments have gone from being busy hubs of activity to being reliant on video conferencing software and a stable internet connection.